Entner–Doudoroff pathway: Conversion of 6-phosphogluconolactone to 6-phosphogluconic acid

 The 6PGL is converted into 6-phosphogluconic acid in the presence of enzyme hydrolase.

 Conversion of 6-phosphogluconic acid to 2-keto-3-deoxy-6-phosphogluconate

-The 6-phosphogluconic acid is converted to 2-keto-3-deoxy-6-phosphogluconate (KDPG) in the presence of enzyme 6-phosphogluconate dehydratase; in the process, a water molecule is released to the surroundings.
+The 6-phosphogluconic acid is converted to 2-keto-3-deoxy-6-phosphogluconate (KDPG) in the presence of enzyme 6-phosphogluconate dehydratase; in the process, a water molecule is released.

 Conversion of 2-keto-3-deoxy-6-phosphogluconate to pyruvate and glyceraldehyde-3-phosphate

-The KDPG is then converted into pyruvate and glyceraldehyde-3-phosphate in the presence of enzyme KDPG aldolase.
+The KDPG is then converted into pyruvate and glyceraldehyde-3-phosphate (G3P) in the presence of enzyme KDPG aldolase.
 For the pyruvate, the ED pathway ends here, and the pyruvate then goes into further metabolic pathways (TCA cycle, ETC cycle, etc).

-The other product (glyceraldehyde-3-phosphate) is further converted by entering into the glycolysis pathway, via which it, too, gets converted into pyruvate for further metabolism.
+The other product, G3P, is further converted by entering into the glycolysis pathway, via which it, too, gets converted into pyruvate for further metabolism.

 Conversion of glyceraldehyde-3-phosphate to 1,3-bisphosphoglycerate

 The G3P is converted to 1,3-bisphosphoglycerate in the presence of enzyme glyceraldehyde-3-phosphate dehydrogenase (an oxido-reductase).

 The aldehyde groups of the triose sugars are oxidised, and inorganic phosphate is added to them, forming 1,3-bisphosphoglycerate.

 The hydrogen is used to reduce two molecules of NAD+, a hydrogen carrier, to give NADH + H+ for each triose.

 Hydrogen atom balance and charge balance are both maintained because the phosphate (Pi) group actually exists in the form of a hydrogen phosphate anion (HPO42−), which dissociates to contribute the extra H+ ion and gives a net charge of -3 on both sides.